 - The visual obstacle avoidance sensing system and millimeter-wave radar sensing system are limited in usage environments and regions.
-Please read the "Disclaimer and Safety Operation Guidelines" to learn about relevant safety precautions. - The flight time of the aircraft is measured in a laboratory environment (the aircraft flies at a constant speed of 10 meters per second in a light breeze environment) and is for reference only.
+Please read the "Disclaimer and Safety Operation Guidelines" to learn about relevant safety precautions. - The flight time of the drone is measured in a laboratory environment (the drone flies at a constant speed of 8 m/s in a light breeze environment) and is for reference only.
 The actual flight time may vary depending on factors such as environmental conditions and flight mode. - The 4.0-hour operating time of the remote controller is measured with the screen brightness set to 50% and is for reference only.
 The operating time may vary in different scenarios.